WGY (AM): Clear channel status

+The March 28, 1928, reauthorization of the Radio Act of 1927 included a provision, known as the Davis Amendment, which mandated an "equality of radio broadcasting service" within the United States.
+This specified an "equitable allocation" among five regional zones.
 Effective November 11, 1928, the Federal Radio Commission implemented a major reassignment of transmitting frequencies, as outlined by its General Order 40 Band Plan.
-Following standards set by the Davis Amendment, each of five regions was assigned eight "clear channel" frequencies.
-Under this plan WGY remained on 790 kHz, however, this frequency was now designated for primary use in the westernmost region, where it was assigned to KGO in Oakland, California.
-General Electric sought to have WGY given its own clear channel assignment, but was unsuccessful.
-KGO was also owned by General Electric, so the company ultimately transferred the 790 kHz clear channel status from KGO to WGY by reducing KGO's power.
-KGO began operating at 7,500 watts, which was lower than the minimum 10,000 watts permissible for a clear channel station.
-(The Davis Amendment was repealed in 1936.
-In 1947, KGO's power was increased to 50,000 watts, through the use of a directional antenna that limited its signal toward WGY).
+This plan designated 40 U.S. clear channels, divided eight to each region, with KGO in Oakland, California, on 790 kHz, included as one of the Region 5 assignments.
+The only other station assigned to 790 kHz was WGY.
+KGO and WGY were both owned by GE, with WGY considered the company's showcase station.
+GE was able to effectively transfer KGO's clear channel assignment from Region 5 to WGY's Region 1, by increasing the power of WGY to 50,000 watts, while limiting KGO to 7,500 watts.
+(Directional antennas were not developed until the early 1930s, so both stations operated with non-directional antennas.)
+Any question about the propriety of this action became moot after the Davis Amendment was repealed on June 5, 1936.

 By 1935, the engineering staff of WGY began work to replace the T-top antenna system with a single vertical radiator tower.
 At the time, the station was plagued with signal fading at a distance of 30–100 miles (50–160 km) from the transmitter site due to cancellation by out-of-phase co-channel signals from the same source.
 The ideas for this tower were formed from experiments at WJZ in New York.
-From this, a square, half-wavelength (on 790 kHz) 625 foot (190 meter) tower was constructed in 1938.
+From this, a square, half-wavelength (on 790 kHz) 625 foot (190-meter) tower was constructed in 1938.
 The half-wavelength design greatly reduced high angle radiation, thus solved the close in fading issues, and this antenna is still in use today.

 In 1938 the station's studios were moved from Building 36 into a brand new building on River Road, in Downtown Schenectady.
 These studios were torn down in 1961 to make way for Interstate 890.
 At that time the studios were moved to 1400 Balltown Road in Niskayuna, New York, co-located with GE owned-and-operated WRGB-TV Channel 6.